sachasayan/minstrel/README.md

 Forking the project?
 Using an AI-enabled LLM?
 This project is set up with a Cline-compatible Memory Bank to maintain development context.
 The Memory Bank consists of the following core files:

-- `projectBrief.md`: Defines the project's core requirements and goals.
-Should not be modified by the LLM, only the user.
 - `productContext.md`: Descries the project's overall purpose, problems it solves, and user experience goals.
 - `techContext.md`: Contains system architecture, technologies used, development setup, and dependencies.
-- `progress.md`: Outlines the phased development plan and progress.
-- `activeContext.md`: Tracks the current work focus and development status.

 ## Usage